vishaltelangre/wassup/README.md

 - See recently saved notes on dashboard
 - See how your mood has been recently on the dashboard using helpful visual charts
 - See all your past notes
+- Export notes along with the mood/sentiment data
 - Filter notes by a (search) query
 - See (filtered) notes in between any date range
 - Ready made date range filters to list notes for today, yesterday, this week, this month, etc.